tiny-crab/EnronQuerying/README.md

 Preprocessing optimizations
 * Process the emails into a logical object structure
   * The preprocessor is tokenizing the full email and disregarding any structure.
 By parsing out the data into a meaningful structure, we could also do first-pass deduplication of email data.
 This would drastically cut down on tokenizing and building an initial trie.
+  * A misstep here was to assume that there would be a lot of overlap on tokens for emails across the entire dataset.
+If I was tokenizing just the "written" portions of the emails, that surely would have been the case.
+However, since the tokens also include unique IDs, the initial preprocessing has been hanging on the '<' trie, due to the fact that includes EVERY unique identifier across emails.
 * Don't make a trie in the preprocessing step.
   * The initial tokenizing output and trie serialization is exactly the same.
 While I coded this, I anticipated creating a full trie in preprocessing, splitting and serializing it, and deserializing the smaller tries at runtime.
 Little did I realize I was already "serializing the trie" by tokenizing and implementing a way to construct a trie from those tokens.
   * I didn't take the time, but it would be simple to adjust the tokenizing output to merge the token maps from email-user and dissect the maps along the first character of each key.